 I drew this one for my icad project on an index card last year using Prismacolor pencils.
 I think I will paint another violin using acrylic.

-I finally have a finish to link up on my lovely friend Janine’s Wool On Sundays.
 I have unravelled this pair of mitts more times than I care to remember.
 Finally, I decided that the Eye of Partridge stitch worked well with this yarn.
 Since I got the idea from Et Frais, I bought the pattern to support the designer even though I didn’t follow it.
 I played with the thumb area until I was happy with it.

 These mitts are nothing special, but they will add colour to the still chilly, grey mornings around me.